- Filters answer yes or no; a scorecard tells reps which qualifying account to work first, which is the decision they actually face.

 Enrich where it increases actionability

 Not every list needs deep enrichment.
 But most prospecting lists need enough extra information to support targeting, prioritisation, or outreach.
+This is where B2B data enrichment earns its place.

 The key is to enrich intentionally.